Fuzzing Deep Learning Compilers with HirGen

-\techname{} maintains a pool of 58 operators widely used to construct the computational graphs that can be expressed by high-level IRs in popular DL compilers (e.g., TVM~\cite{tvm}) and DL frameworks (e.g., ONNX~\cite{onnx}).
-In each cycle, \techname{} randomly selects a constraint level and generates a computational graph from scratch based on this level using the operators in the pool.
-After the computational graph is generated, \techname{} leverages Relay, a framework for high-level IR construction and high-level optimization of TVM, to convert the graph into high-level IRs and feeds them into DL compilers.
-To capture the defects in DL compilers more sufficiently, \techname{} constructs four test oracles from the spirits of differential testing and metamorphic testing.
-Any test case that violates the oracles is regarded as a witness to a bug of the DL compiler, and will be reported to TVM developers.
-Based on the result of testing, \techname{} updates the random seed for the next constraint level selection in computational graph generation.
+\techname{} maintains a pool of \opnum{} operators that can be expressed by high-level IRs in popular high-level frameworks (e.g. Relay~\cite{relay}, ONNX~\cite{onnx}). \techname{} first loads existing coverage information, generates a computational graph based on it and updates coverage information from the newest graph.
+Then, \techname{} leverages a high-level framework such as Relay or ONNX, to convert the graph into a high-level IR and feeds it into the DL compiler.
+To efficiently capture the defects in the target DL compiler, besides the commonly-used oracle crash, \techname{} constructs two test oracles from the spirits of metamorphic testing and differential testing.
+Any test case that violates the oracles is regarded as a witness to a bug of the compiler and will be reported to developers.
 The remainder of this section is divided into three parts.
-In subsection \ref{subsection:3-1}, we will elaborate the details of our computational graph generation algorithm.
-In subsection \ref{subsection:3-3}, we will introduce the design of our created test oracles.
+Section \ref{subsection:3-1} elaborates on the details of our computational graph generation algorithm.
+Section \ref{subsection:3-2} presents how to utilize the language features of the high-level IR and convert computational graphs into high-level IRs.
+In Section \ref{subsection:3-3}, we will introduce the design of the test oracles proposed by us.